amer-ali/jsontron/jsontron/README.md

 ## Usage: Command Line

-	//go to the bin folder of jsontron module
+	//go to the bin folder of jsontron module..

 	$ cd $JSONTRON_ROOT/bin